pitosalas/cleancont/output/2011-09-22-useful-quick-reference-for-a-8216lean-startup8217.md

 ---
 title: "Useful quick reference for a ‘lean startup’"
-subtitle: "Check this post [How To Build a Web Startup – Lean LaunchPad Edition](http://steveblank.com/2011/09/..."
+subtitle: "Check this post How To Build a Web Startup – Lean LaunchPad Edition"
 category: "298"
 tags: []
 date: "2011-09-22"